Frequently Asked Questions About Murphy Beds & Wall Beds:

 - All steel (or aluminum) construction.

 - It can be considerably less expensive to buy, and certainly to repair, if the springs ever do fatigue.
-If they do, Smart Spaces will replace them for free—forever.
+If they do, Smart Spaces will replace them as part of the 25-year mechanism warranty.

 - The mattress is recessed into the cabinet, which means that the bed has a smaller “footprint” (than a traditional bed), both when up and when down.